DocsTracking MethodsWarehouse Connectors

 Warehouse Connectors regularly check warehouse tables for changes to load into Mixpanel.
 The Sync Mode determines which changes Mixpanel will reflect.

-• Mirror (New) will keep Mixpanel perfectly in sync with the data in the warehouse.
+• Mirror will keep Mixpanel perfectly in sync with the data in the warehouse.
 This includes syncing new data, modifying historical data, and deleting data that has been removed from the warehouse.
 Mirror is supported for Snowflake and BigQuery.

 • Append will load new rows in the warehouse into Mixpanel, but will ignore modifications to existing rows or rows that have been deleted from the warehouse.
 We recommend using Mirror over Append for supported warehouses.